Skip to contents

 We will also perform a “seriousness check” and filter out data of anyone who did not confirm they want to participate seriously.
 This has proven to improve data quality.

 CAVE: With this step you will remove likely remove a lot of your data so make sure you always have a safety copy of the original data.
 I recommend keeping the raw dataset in your R environment while you prepare your data so you can go back and repeat or adjust any step whenever necessary.
-That way you can also later look at every row of data in your raw data that was removed in later steps and manually check if that filtering was correct or if you need to add some of the data back into your frame.
+That way you can also look at every row of data in your raw data that was removed in later steps and manually check if that filtering was correct or if you need to add some of the data back in.

 data2 <- serious_check(data)